cancerberoSgx/typescript-poor-man-reflection/api/README.md

 TODO / ISSUES
 -------------

-*   WIP instead of polluting current file, put the prefix array in a separate file, one per folder that contain all folder's file prefixes there. and add an import declaration to a getter function (and remove it on --clean)
+*   WIP instead of polluting current file, put the prefix array in a separate file, one per folder that contain all folder's file prefixes there. and add an import declaration to a getter function (and remove it on --clean) - mostly done:
+    *   TODO: we have multiple copies of the scope variables per file - we should reference a sincle copy.

 IDEAS
 -----